Placeholder-Software/WetSurfaceDecals/docs/Reference/WetDecal.md

 ![Wet Decal Inspector](../images/FaceSharpness.png)

 Face sharpness controls how rapidly the effect fades off as the direction of the surface changes.
 Both of these spheres have a wetness effect being projected from above.
 The left sphere has a high face sharpness value, causing the effect to fade off as the surface direction is no longer facing upwards.
-The right sphere has a zero face sharpness value, causing the effect to be cut off as soon as the surface is facing away.
+The right sphere has a low (0.001) face sharpness value, causing the effect to be cut off as soon as the surface is facing away.

 #### Layer Mode